Kids Thrive founder and CEO Dr Andrea Lemon talks about why child-led change is important.

-The following Op Ed was published on the Pro Bono Australia website
+The following Op Ed was published on the Pro Bono website, May 2017

 When children are given the skills, responsibility and opportunity to think and act creatively and independently, spectacular things can happen – to them, and to their whole community.

 I have just returned from the National Rural Health Conference in Cairns, where Kids Thrive was invited to present the evaluated outcomes of our child-led change approach to building community health – working with children to forge positive social change.

 Mixing with over 1,000 rural and remote health and wellbeing practitioners I heard calls for a greater focus on preventative measures.
 I also witnessed their need for programs addressing the social determinants of poor health, and their search for ways to build community resilience, connection and wellbeing.

 Kids Thrive is a community cultural development organisation empowering children to lead positive social change, empowering them with knowledge, skills and a road map to forge community partnerships and design projects to address issues they see affecting their local communities.

 So what do we mean by “child-led change”?